mlevit/aws-auto-cleanup/README.md

 | RDS Instances                  | DB Instance Identifier | `rds:instance:my_rds_instance`                 |
 | RDS Snapshots                  | DB Snapshot Name       | `rds:snapshot:my_rds_instance_snapshot`        |
 | S3 Buckets                     | Bucket Name            | `s3:bucket:auto-cleanup-bucket`                |

+_Note:_ Resources that are a part of a CloudFormation Stack will be automatically whitelisted at run time to prevent the need to whitelist the CloudFormation Stack and each resource the Stack provisions.

 ## Actions Taken